 6am, 9am, 11:30am, 8pm, 10pm, 12pm

 Or, you could drop a session and do something like this (making sure to keep your total pumping time per day the same):

 With this schedule, you pump right before you start work (if you drive, you could pump in your car, otherwise, you could maybe ask for a space) and immediately after.
 You can obviously switch up the times if you get up/go to bed at different times or want to pump in the middle of the night.

-Another common questions – will going without pumping for 8 hours affect your milk supply?
-It’s possible, but your best bet to mitigate the risk of that happening is to keep your total pumping time in a day the same.
+Will going without pumping for 8 hours affect your milk supply?
+It’s possible, and your best bet is to mitigate the risk of that happening is to keep your total nursing/pumping time in a day the same.

 What if it takes you a really long time to pump?

 Some people find that it takes them a long time to get a letdown, or that their milk flows slowly once it does let down.
 This is annoying, but it can be a real problem when the time that you have to pump at work is limited.